concentrates on patterns of human activity and on their relationships with the environment.

 the spread of cultural elements from one society to another

 the visible imprint of human activity and culture on the landscape

 a center where cultures developed and from which ideas and traditions spread outward

 A single element of normal practice in a culture, such as the wearing of a turban.

-A related set of cultural traits, such as prevailing dress codes and cooking and eating utensils.
+A related set of culture traits, such as prevailing dress codes and cooking and eating utensils.